omnetpp/docs.omnetpp.org/tictoc/index.md

 The log file can be analyzed later with the <i>Sequence Chart</i> tool in the IDE.
 The `results` directory in the project folder contains the `.elog` file.
-Double-clicking on it in the @opp IDE opens the Sequence Chart tool, and the event log tab at the bottom of the window.
+Double-clicking on it in the OMNeT++ IDE opens the Sequence Chart tool, and the event log tab at the bottom of the window.

 @note The resulting log file can be quite large, so enable this feature only